Motion Picture Association (MPA)

 The Motion Picture Association (MPA) provides content protection best practices and control frameworks to help major studio partners and vendors design infrastructure and solutions to ensure the security of digital film assets.

-The MPA continues to maintain and update their content security best practices.
-The TPN assessment doesn't provide a “pass/fail” grade, certification, or rating.
+MPA continues to maintain and update their content security best practices.
+A TPN assessment doesn't provide a “pass/fail” grade, certification, or rating.
 It provides an assessment of a facility’s security preparedness for conformance with the MPA content security best practices.

 Azure and MPA